 Travel Nurse Source: Wow!
-Okay, I’m excited to learn some tricks of the trade from you.
+Okay, I’m excited to learn some tricks of the trad and some travel nurse interview questions that nurses should be asking.
 First off, how important is it to research whichever agency you are trying to get a job through?

-Travel Nurse Source: So, what kind of questions should they ask the agency?
+Travel Nurse Source: So, what kind of travel nurse interview questions should they ask the agency?

 Travel Nurse Source: Okay, so when you’re about to have a phone interview for a travel nurse assignment, what materials should you have ready right in front of you for during the call?

 Brian: You should always have your resume, application (or whatever you want to call it) information.
 You want to make sure you do because that is what the nurse recruiter is working from and they’re going to be asking specific questions off of that.
 Now, each agency refers to the paperwork/the documents that are sent over to the hospital differently.
 Some of them call them resumes, some of them call them applications, some of them will call them profiles.
 Whatever it is, make sure you have a copy of that document in front of you.